Canada Travel Insurance: Plans & Prices

 Road-tripping is one of the best ways to explore Canada, but long distances, wildlife crossings, icy roads, and snowstorms increase the risk of travel disruptions.

 ✅ Travel insurance can cover costs related to accidents, delays, or needing to cancel hotel bookings.
+Some plans feature Rental Car Damage protection, which can provide reimbursement if your rental vehicle is damaged or stolen during your trip.

 Cold Weather Risks and Winter Sports

 Canada is a prime destination for winter sports.
-Slips falls, and hypothermia-related injuries are common among tourists not accustomed to cold weather.
+Slips, falls, and hypothermia-related injuries are common among tourists not accustomed to cold weather.

 COVID, Illness, or Trip Disruptions